benmvp/slides/2016/connect/nav-react.md

 - Flow & Typescript are both static type checkers
 - Flow is exclusively for type checking
 - TypeScript is a superset of JavaScript that includes type checking plus future language constructs
 - It introduced classes before they were in ES2015.
-It has interfaces with JS does not
+It has interfaces which JS does not
 - I like the idea of static type-checking, but TypeScript might be too far into the C#/Java realm
 - I haven't used Flow yet, but hoping it can be happy medium